anurevs9/GRP_HRM-Project/README.md

 - Automated email notifications to employees upon successful payment, including a detailed salary breakdown (using HTML email templates).
 - Role-based access control to restrict payroll processing to authorized personnel.

+## Performance Management System

+### Add a Review

+- This functionality is accessed by Admin/TL/Manager to add review details when a review is being conducted with the team members.
+- **Select Employee**: A dropdown that shows a list of only those employees who are reporting to the logged-in Admin/Manager/TL.
+- **Review Period**: Contains three options: Monthly, Quarterly, and Annual.

+### Admin Dashboard

+- Access to all performance reviews and ability to manage them.

+### Manager/TL Dashboard

+- Similar functionalities as the Admin Dashboard with appropriate access controls.

+### Employee Review Dashboard

+- Displays performance reviews for the logged-in employee.

 ## User Roles and Permissions

 - Expanded role-based permissions using Django's framework or `django-guardian`.